ProxyCell/SunsetInvasionToggle/SunsetInvasionToggle/sunsetinvasiontogglereadme.txt

 Lets you toggle on/off the Sunset Invasion DLC invasion event.
 This is mainly meant for people who don't like having to disable it from the launcher.
 The invasion is now off by default and you have to toggle it on.
 Includes complete localisation files and even a decision icon.

-Note on the icon: I took it from: http://en.wikipedia.org/wiki/File:Aztec_calendar.svg and it is public domain.
+Note on the icon: I took it from: http://en.wikipedia.org/wiki/File:Aztec_calendar.svg and it is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.
+The original author is Keepscases - http://en.wikipedia.org/wiki/User:Keepscases

 No license, no copyrights, just do whatever you want with it.